jgilmore-dev/JoyrideNameDisplay/docs/USER_GUIDE.md

 ---

-Thank you for helping us make every JoyRide event special.
-Together, we create memories that last a lifetime.
-Kids.
-Cars.
-Smiles.
+Thank you for using Member Name Display to help make your event a success!